dwyl/PWA-Liveview/README.md

 `Vite` builds the SW for us via the `VitePWA` plugin by declarations in "vite.config.js".
 Check [Vite](#vite)

 The SW is started by the main script, early, and must preload all the build static assets as the main file starts before the SW runtime caching is active.

+Since we want offline navigation, we precache the rendered HTML as well.

 ### Updates life-cycle